You Shall Be My Witnesses

 As followers of Jesus, we are all witnesses for Him.
 How credible is our witness?
 In our lives, there are people who are watching and listening to us and coming to conclusions about our testimony.
-For our witness includes more than our words – it includes our actions!
-You see, being a witness for Jesus is about the show and tell of our lives – in that we proclaim God’s love found in Christ, but we also must demonstrate God’s love.
+For our witness includes more than our words, it includes our actions!
+You see, being a witness for Jesus is about the show and tell of our lives – proclaiming the gospel and demonstrating God’s love.
 For both proclamation and demonstration of God’s love in of our lives will give evidence to our audience as to the credibility of our witness!
 Therefore, we should strive to have our words and our ways be in harmony.
 And to the degree our words and ways match up with the truth of God’s Word, to that same degree will be the credibility of our witness.

 The words of our witness impact our credibility.
 In general, our everyday speech is a testimony, as Paul wrote to the believers in Ephesus:

 Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers (Ephesians 4:29).

 More specifically, we also need to be ready to share spiritual truth – the truth that sets men free – with people, as God opens doors of opportunity:

 But sanctify the Lord God in your hearts, and always be ready to give a defense to everyone who asks you a reason for the hope that is in you, with meekness and fear (1 Peter 3:15).

 The works of our witness are also important and will lend credibility to our testimony.
 Jesus spoke directly to this issue to His disciples, when He said:

 “By this all will know that you are My disciples, if you have love for one another” (John 13:35).